Cardano-Forge/weld/CONTRIBUTING.md

 ## Contributing

-1. Fork the project
+1. Open a GitHub issue to track and discuss the feature/bug fix.
-2. Create a Feature Branch
+2. Fork the project.
-3. Commit your changes
+3. Create a branch.
-4. Push your changes
+4. Commit and push your changes.
-5. Create a PR
+5. Create a PR to the upstream `main` branch.

 ### Local Development